nguyenthuyt/whale_analysis/README.md

 # Whale Funds Analysis
-The purpose of the whale funds analysis project is to leverage the power of Python along with the Pandas library and Jupyter lab to analyze portfolio risk and return and evaluate the performance of assets based on key-risk management metrics:
+The purpose of the whale funds analysis project is to leverage the power of Python along with the Pandas library and Jupyter lab to analyze portfolio risk and return of four whale funds against the S&P 500 and evaluate the performance of the assets based on key-risk management metrics:

 - Daily returns
 - Standard deviations